Numerical solution of the Boltzmann equation with S-model collision integral using tensor decompositions: Tensor decompositions

-It's use in numerical methods is limited due to the lack of stable algorithms.
-Nevertheless, there are theoretical estimates, which show, that tensors formed by values of smooth function on Cartesian meshes can be approximated with high accuracy by low-rank tensor \cite{Tyrtyshnikov2004Sbornik}.
+The minimal number $r$ required to express $A$ is called the tensor rank or the canonical rank.
+The application of the canonical decomposition in numerical methods is limited because for $d \ge 3$ the problem of finding an approximation with a fixed canonical rank can be ill-posed \cite{de2008tensor}.
+Nevertheless, there are theoretical estimates showing that tensors formed by values of a smooth function on a structured grid can be approximated with high accuracy by a low-rank tensor \cite{Tyrtyshnikov2004Sbornik}.

-In the three-dimensional case, the Tucker decomposition is often used \cite{tucker1963}:
+For low dimensions, the Tucker decomposition is often used \cite{tucker1963}:

+The tensor $G$ is called the Tucker core (we will not use hat for it) and matrices $U_\alpha$, $\alpha = 1, \ldots, d$ are referred to as Tucker factors or mode factors, $r_\alpha$ are referred to as mode ranks or Tucker ranks.
+Sometimes the factors are assumed to be column-wise orthonormal.
+For the simplicity of notation, we will further assume in all complexity estimates that $r_\alpha = r$, $n_\alpha = n$ and will omit summation limits in some formulas.
-This representation allows to employ robust SVD based procedures for fast linear algebra operation for tensors in this format.

-Obviously, Tucker decomposition does not allow to circumvent the ``curse of dimensionality'', since $r^d$ elements are needed to store the core $G$ for dimension $d$.
-However, in many problems the ranks $r_j$ are very small.
+This representation allows employing robust SVD-based procedures for basic linear algebra operations with tensors.
+The Tucker decomposition does not circumvent the ``curse of dimensionality'' since the number of parameters is $O(r^d + d n r)$ and grows exponentially in $d$.
+However, in many problems, ranks are very small and the Tucker decomposition turns out to be very effective for low dimensions.
+In this paper, we use the Tucker decomposition for the representation of 3D tensors.

-There are two formats for tensors of arbitrary dimension $d$, which generalize idea of Tucker format: hierarchical-Tucker (HT) format \cite {Grasedyck2009} and Tensor-Train (TT) format \cite {Oseledets2011}.
-Both formats are based on a dimensionality reduction tree and use the SVD of auxiliary matrices for a low-rank approximation of an arbitrary tensor.
+It is worth mentioning two tensor formats applicable to arbitrary dimension $d$, which generalize the idea of the Tucker format: the hierarchical-Tucker (HT) format \cite {Grasedyck2009}, and the Tensor-Train (TT) format \cite {Oseledets2011}.
+Both formats are based on a dimensionality reduction tree and can utilize SVDs of auxiliary matrices for a low-rank approximation of a tensor.
+In these formats, the amount of storage and complexities of basic algorithms do not grow exponentially in $d$.

-In the current paper we use the TT format, and the ttpy library (\url{https://github.com/oseledets/ttpy}), in which all the basic operations with tensors in this format are implemented.